hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 The color of the player is set based on the player's stamina info.
 A darker shade indicates more stamina and lighter shade less stamina.

+A arc is drawn around the player whose circumference and color is based on the stamina of the player, currently.